julian-z/AntCheck/README.md

 # How To Use
 Directions and sample input files are provided.
 Actively seeking for ways to optimize user experience.

-As of 12-8-2022, the user is able to manually input classes one-by-one, input it via CSV one-liner, or a file input (demonstrated by sample_input.txt).
+As of 12-8-2022, in the Python Shell version, the user is able to manually input classes one-by-one, input it via CSV one-liner, or a file input (demonstrated by sample_input.txt).

 # Files
 Each file is well-documented with summaries at the top.